Skip to content

-- Up to $5 million capital dollars are available to support data and equipment at not-for-profit partners; each award is anticipated to be up to $750,000 unless additional justification is provided.
+• Up to $5 million capital dollars are available to support data and equipment at not-for-profit partners; each award is anticipated to be up to $750,000.

-- There is no limitation on the number of proposals that may be submitted by each non-profit institution.
-There is no limit on applications from Applicants, but Project Teams are allowed to submit only one application per round.
+• There is no limitation on the number of proposals that may be submitted by each non-profit institution (Applicant), but Project Teams are allowed to submit only one application per round.

 Program Eligibility